autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

   enable: true # [-]
 ```

-If above parameter is `true`, this module reverts avoidance path when following conditions are met.
+If the above parameter is `true`, this module reverts avoidance path when the following conditions are met.

-- all target objects have gone.
+- All target objects have gone.
-- the ego vehicle hasn't initiated avoidance maneuver yet.
+- The ego vehicle hasn't initiated avoidance maneuver yet.

 ![fig](./images/cancel/cancel.png)

-If the parameter is `false`, this module keeps running even after target object has gone.
+If the parameter is `false`, this module keeps running even after the target object has gone.

 ## Path generation

 ### How to prevent shift line chattering that is caused by perception noise

-Since object recognition result contains noise related to position, orientation and polygon shape, if the module uses the raw object recognition results in path generation, the output path will be directly affected by the noise.
-Therefore, in order to reduce the influence of the noise, this module generates polygon for each target objects, and the output path is generated based on that.
+Since the object recognition result contains noise related to position, orientation and polygon shape, if the module uses the raw object recognition results in path generation, the output path will be directly affected by the noise.
+Therefore, in order to reduce the influence of the noise, this module generates a polygon for each target object, and the output path is generated based on that.

 ![fig](./images/path_generation/envelope_polygon_rviz.png)

-The envelope polygon is a rectangle box, whose size depends on object's polygon and buffer parameter `envelope_buffer_margin`.
-Additionally, it is always parallel to reference path.
-When the module finds target object for the first time, it initializes the polygon.
+The envelope polygon is a rectangle box, whose size depends on the object's polygon and buffer parameter `envelope_buffer_margin`.
+Additionally, it is always parallel to the reference path.
+When the module finds a target object for the first time, it initializes the polygon.

 ```yaml
         car: